 "There was no firefight.
 There was no IED that killed these innocent people.
 Our troops overreacted because of the pressure on them, and they killed innocent civilians in cold blood," Murtha said.

-In an editorial piece on Thursday, The Washington Times condemned the Navy's decision to honor the late Congressman:
+The Washington Times condemned the Navy's decision to honor the late Congressman:

 The late Rep. John Murtha, Pennsylvania Democrat, has achieved his highest undeserved honor.
 Navy Secretary Ray Mabus has decided to name the Navy's newest San Antonio Class amphibious transport-dock LPD 26 the USS John P. Murtha.
 This is a slap in the face to every service member who bridled when Murtha publicly accused Marines in Iraq of intentionally killing women and children in cold blood.